 The purpose of this plan is to describe the µXAV life cycle, developed in the scope of the RESSAC project, the development processes and all integral processes.

 RESSAC project will define overarching properties and criteria for development assurance.
-In order to avoid any assumptions on the satisfaction of these Ps and criteria, the processes and data defined for the use case are identified independently of the definitions of overarching properties and criteria.
+In order to avoid any assumptions on the satisfaction of these OPs and criteria, the processes and data defined for the use case are identified independently of the definitions of overarching properties and criteria.
 Matching assessment between use case processes and RESSAC criteria will be performed in parallel in order to consolidate these criteria.

 ORGANIZATION